traxjs/trax/packages/trax/doc/trax.md

 ### ```isTraxObject(obj: any): boolean```

-Tell if an object is a trax object.
+Tell if an object is a trax entity (e.g. trax data or stores or processors).

 ```typescript
 expect(trax.isTraxObject({})).toBe(false);